Monday, May 8th, 2023, 1230-2030

 Sky and I began the 30 mile road walk in seemingly the middle of nowhere.
 The Vermilion cliffs stood prominently in the background, while the rise of the Kaibab Plateau loomed to our right.
 The valley was awash in orange hues from all the globemallow flowers…a superbloom of sorts.
 We passed a decrepit ranch and many no trespassing signs.
 The road we started on was faint and quiet, eventually joining the more well traveled and maintained House Rock road.
 We found a cute horned lizard snuggled in a tire tread, pretending to be dead.
 It was the first I’d seen all trip.

-It felt like a whole new hike…new partner, new state, new animals.
+It felt like a whole new hike…new companion, new state, new animals.
 We came to a water tank 10 miles in and took a late lunch\early dinner.
-I ate my subway half from the day before, which had leaked juices all over my food bag.
+I ate my Subway half from the day before, which had leaked juices all over my food bag.
 Gross.
 I decided it would serve as my dinner, since I was still full from town food.
 We continued down the road, planning to hike into the dusk to make up some miles lost from the late start.
-We caught glimpses of the Grand Canyon to our left…a giant chasm in the flat plain.
+We caught glimpses of the Grand Canyon to our left…a giant chasm in the desert plain.
 It was easy to forget that it was even there.
 Slowly the mountains to the south grew closer, an extension of the north rim.
 We were aiming for a saddle… probably the reason for the name Saddle mountain, start of the Nankoweap trail.

 We pulled up short just as it was getting too dark to see without our headlamps.
 We found a nice spot under a piñon pine and called it a day.
 It wasn’t the ponderosa I was hoping for but not too bad, especially considering the barren landscape we’d passed through earlier.
 The stars were really great since there were no towns around for miles.
 I could see Mars really well.
 One guy in a truck had passed us all day, otherwise it was dead quiet.
 I was glad to be back on my Hayduke mission, even if I was way off track from the ‘official’ route.
 Next stop: the Grand Canyon!